Mass injury return a warning for Ruben Amorim ahead of his Manchester United reign

 The mass injury return at Manchester United raises alarm, despite it being a positive occurrence ahead of a fresh start under Ruben Amorin.

-Manchester United had a terrible injury record under Erik Ten Hag, but few weeks following his departure, almost everyone is fit and back in training, ready to step onto the pitch again when play resumes.
+Manchester United had a terrible injury record under Erik Ten Hag, but a few weeks following his departure, almost everyone is fit and back in training, ready to step onto the pitch again when play resumes.

-In the final weeks of Erik Ten Hag’s departure, around ten first team players were absent from the team, and almost all of them returned to training for Ruben Amorim’s first game.
+In the final weeks of Erik Ten Hag’s departure, around ten first-team players were absent from the team, and almost all of them returned to training for Ruben Amorim’s first game.
 Is this an innocent coincidence?

-But as much as this is a good news for Manchester United and Ruben Amorim, it does expose the players' desires to rebel, and if it happened during the reign of Erik Ten Hag, then Ruben Amorim should watch his back.
+But as much as this is good news for Manchester United and Ruben Amorim, it does expose the players' desires to rebel, and if it happened during the reign of Erik Ten Hag, then Ruben Amorim should watch his back.

 Since the departure of Sir Alex Ferguson in the summer of 2013, many of the managers let off by Manchester United have failed as a result of players' rebellion.